Abh1xxx/-E-Commerce-Web-App/README.md

 An interactive and responsive e-commerce web application that allows users to browse products, view product details, add items to the cart, and proceed to purchase.
 Built using modern web technologies to ensure a seamless user experience.

 ---
+## Hosted Link
+You can view the deployed version of the project at: [Live Demo](https://3module-end-assgnmt.netlify.app/)
+---
 ## Features

 - **Dynamic Product Listing**: Products are fetched from the [Fake Store API](https://fakestoreapi.com/).